EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 4. Decrypt and verify the remaining OSCORE protected CoAP request as defined by OSCORE.

-5. Process the CoAP requests.
+5. Process the CoAP request.

 The following sections describe 2 ways of signalling that the EDHOC message is transported in the OSCORE message.
 In a next update of these document, we will